makerdao/community/governance/polls/Adjust Spark Protocol DAI Interest Rate Strategy Borrow Spread - September 4, 2023.md

 start_date: 2023-09-04T16:00:00
 end_date: 2023-09-07T16:00:00
 ---
-# Poll: Adjust Spark Protocol D3M Parameters - September 4, 2023
+# Poll: Adjust Spark Protocol DAI Interest Rate Strategy Borrow Spread - September 4, 2023

 The Reserve Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, September 4 at 16:00 UTC.